Traveling (song): Composition

 Musically, "Traveling" is a dance-pop song, influenced by house music.
+Lyrically, it discusses human activities and dreams.
 Kano, editor in chief for Rockin'On Japan magazine noted elements of house music in the song's composition.
-An editor for Amazon labelled the track a "party tune".
-CD Journal staff member's wrote that the song had a "speedy dance beat".
-Lyrically, it discusses human activities and dreams.
 Kano felt that although the song themes are about dreams and nightmares, he believed it should "be taken seriously" as he felt it intertwined with reality.
-The reviewer from Amazon stated that "Traveling" was proof that Utada was one of the most successful singer-songwriters in Japanese music.
+CD Journal staff members wrote that the song had a "speedy dance beat".

 Critical response

 "Traveling" received very positive reviews from music critics.
 AllMusic's David Jeffries selected the song as one of Utada's best singles.
 Fellow Japanese recording artist Kyary Pamyu Pamyu contributed to The Guardians music playlist columns, and highlighted "Traveling" as one of Utada's best songs; she further stated in a detailed review: "People living outside Japan will also enjoy her creativity.
 It’s pop and yet a little bit dark and scary.
 I like the chemistry."
-A reviewer from Amazon praised the track, calling it "perfect".
-In another positive review, a critic from CD Journal complimented the dance composition, but felt the lyrical content was the best feature of the track.
+In another positive review, a critic from CD Journal complimented the dance composition, and felt the lyrical content was the best feature of the track.

 Accolades

-At the 16th Japan Gold Disc Awards, Utada won the Song of the Year award for "Traveling"; she had also won another similar award that year for her single "Can You Keep a Secret?".
-Similarly, she also received the Silver Award recognition at the 2003 Japanese Society for Rights of Authors, Composers and Publishers Awards (JASRAC).
+At the 16th Japan Gold Disc Awards, Utada won the Song of the Year award for "Traveling"; they had also won another similar award that year for their single "Can You Keep a Secret?".
+Similarly, Utada also received the Silver Award recognition at the 2003 Japanese Society for Rights of Authors, Composers and Publishers Awards (JASRAC).
 In December 2015, in honor of Utada's comeback into the music business, Japanese website Goo.ne.jp hosted a poll for fans to rank their favourite songs by Utada out of 25 positions; the poll was held in only twenty-four hours, and thousands submitted their votes.
 As a result, "Traveling" was ranked at number seven with 71 votes in total.